 Da Mario Budapest

-Da Mario is an Italian restaurant in Budapest set on a precious piece of real estate in-between the Hungarian Parliament Building and Liberty Square, with views onto both from its outdoor terrace.
+Da Mario is an Italian restaurant in Budapest's downtown, set on a precious piece of real estate in-between the Hungarian Parliament Building and Liberty Square, with views onto both from its outdoor terrace.
 Instead of a trattoria-look, the high-ceilinged space features sleek leather banquettes and an industrial-chic decor.
 Da Mario’s extensive menu includes Italian staples from North to South, from grilled meats to wood-oven pizzas, from pasta carbonara to risotto.